 SHORT TERM (ACUTE) OVEREXPOSURE to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE, MANGANESE - Remove from overexposure and apply artificial respiration if needed.
 CHROMIUM- Inhalation of chromium can cause irritation of nasal membranes and skin.
-FLUORIDES - Fluoride compounds produced may cause eye and skin burns, and pulmonary edema bronchitis.
-Exposure to extremely high levels of fluorides can cause abdominal pain, diarrhea, muscular weakness, and convulsions.
-In extreme cases it can cause loss of consciousness and death.
 NICKEL, NICKEL OXIDE - May cause metallic taste, nausea, tightness in chest, fever, and allergic reactions.

 LONG TERM (CHRONIC) OVEREXPOSURE may lead to siderosis (iron deposits in lungs) and is believed by some investigators to affect pulmonary functions.
 PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE - Long term overexposure to iron fumes can cause deposits of iron in the lungs (siderosis).
 Lungs will clear in time when exposure to iron and its compounds cease.
 MANGANESE - Long term exposure may lead to "Manganism."
 Central nervous system is affected and symptoms include muscular weakness, impaired speech, impaired movement, and tremors.
 Exposed workers should get quarterly medical examinations for manganism.
 Bronchitis and some lung fibrosis have been reported.
-FLUORIDES - Overexposure to fluorides can cause serious bone erosion, excessive calcification of the bone and calcification of the ribs, pelvis and spinal column.
-May cause skin rash.
 NICKEL, NICKEL OXIDE - Long term overexposure to nickel products may cause lung fibrosis or pneumoconiosis.
 Long term overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.

 ARC RAYS can injure eyes and burn skin.
 SKIN CANCER HAS BEEN REPORTED.
 ELECTRIC SHOCK can kill!
 IN CASE OF ELECTRICAL SHOCK: turn off power and follow recommended treatment.
 Call a physician.
 See Section VII for precautions.

 EMERGENCY & FIRST AID PROCEDURES: Call for medical aid.
 Employ first aid techniques recommended by The American Red Cross.
 INHALATION: Remove to fresh air.
 If breathing is difficult, administer oxygen.
 If not breathing, begin artificial respiration.

 If no detectable pulse, begin Cardiopulmonary Resuscitation.
 (CPR).
 Call for medical aid.